Blockchain in Fintech: A Catalyst for Disruption in Finance World

 This is the first challenge that has been resolved with the advent of blockchain in fintech.

 2. No trustability

-Blockchain solves this fintech challenge with its characteristics of transparency and immutability.
+Blockchain application development services solve this fintech challenge with its characteristics of transparency and immutability.

 3. Slower processes